medcomdk/dk-medcom-core/docs/assets/documents/MedComMessaging-Styling_the_XHTML.md

 MedCom has for this adjustment also narrowed down the example provided by HL7 FHIR <a href ="https://www.hl7.org/fhir/basic-example-narrative.html" target="_blank"> Example </a>
 You can find MedCom's example <a href="MedComMessaging-Styling_the_XHTML-example.xml" target="_blank">here</a>

+MedCom will also for testing purposes provide example resources that includes all of these styles.

 MedCom has no intention of explaining the further use of XHTML as the use of it **SHOULD** follow the general guidelines pointed out by the general HL7 FHIR specification of the actual version.

 ## MedCom recommended styles